effevi59/tcldocker/README.md

 Useful containers for tcl developers

-rivet.dck is a docker file for creating a working tcl 8.6, batteries included, of a rivet container.
+rivet.dck is a docker file for creating a working tcl 8.6, batteries included, rivet container.

 see https://tcl.apache.org/rivet/